 Here’s a good template that you can use, if you want to quickly develop a buyer persona.

-Aside from making it easier to reach your ideal customer, knowing who your ideal customer is will help, because your marketing efforts will also resonate better with them.
+Aside from making it easier to reach your target audience, knowing who your ideal customer is will help, because your marketing strategy will also resonate better with them.

-That’s because you’ll be able to customize your copy, so that it only speaks directly to them, making your marketing tactics more engaging and more likely to produce a positive ROI.
+That’s because you’ll be able to customize your copy – from your social network content to your email marketing copy, so that it only speaks directly to them, making your marketing tactics more engaging and more likely to produce a positive ROI.
+When you know who you are writing to, it becomes easier to create content that will be valuable to them.

-Plus, if you’re looking to do some content marketing, something we’ll touch on later, the creation of a customer persona can lead to content effectiveness improving by 60%
+Plus, if you’re looking to hone your content marketing strategy, something we’ll touch on later, the creation of a customer persona can lead to content effectiveness improving by 60%

 Pick one marketing channel

-When you’re just starting out in the world of online marketing, it’s important that you keep things simple, for now, ensuring that you do not spread yourself too thin.
+When you’re just starting out in the world of online marketing for your small business, it’s important that you keep things simple, for now, ensuring that you do not spread yourself too thin.

-That’s because if that marketing channel changes its rules or suspends your account, your business could disappear overnight.
+That’s because if that digital marketing channel changes its rules or suspends your account, your small business could disappear overnight.

-Therefore, focus on one marketing channel for now.
-But, when you begin to see results, consider simultaneously working on another marketing channel, as soon as possible.
+Therefore, focus on one marketing channel or one social media strategy for now.
+But, when you begin to see results, consider simultaneously working on another marketing channel to extend your marketing goals, as soon as possible.

 Here’s an example of how the above can be achieved –